zetapark/tls/README.md

 #### - MySql Utility class and easy adoptation of various libraries

 eZ framework has a utility class for MySql database.
 For other databases, developers can use appropriate library or use python or other language module.
-C/C++ language has long accumulated diverse libraries.
+C/C++ language has long list of accumulated diverse libraries.
 It is a privilege to use these with simple linking.
 Of course, Web server program can easily run script file, and call python functions using pybind etc.

+#### - Scalable, Small Footprint

+Middle server can distribute connections to many local web server machines.
+It can be achieved by editing a simple configuration text file. eZ Framework consumes little hardware.
+Base memory usage is less than 20M.
+Consequently, you can make full use of parallel connections of small computers like Raspberry Pi.